 The phenomenon is so well-understood that investors and researchers even have a term for it: “sin stocks.”
-Sin stocks like Anheuser-Busch (NYSE:BUD) and British American Tobacco (NYSE:BTI) outperformed the S&P 500 in 2022 by wide margins.
+Sin stocks like Anheuser-Busch (BUD) and British American Tobacco (BTI) outperformed the S&P 500 in 2022 by wide margins.

 Meanwhile, OnlyFans seems to have avoided much of the pain spreading across the tech sector.
 The company announced only one minor round of layoffs in 2022, while media giants like Twitter and Netflix lost up to 50% of their workforce.

 In fact, OnlyFans is profitable.
 Since 2020, the platform has delivered at least $500 million in net earnings to its owner, Leonid Radvinsky.
-Gan says the number of content creators has expanded to 3 million this year.
+Gan says the number of content creators has expanded to 3 million.
 These “sexfluencers” combine sexual content with traditional online influencer models to generate up to $900,000 a month.

 Nearly half (45%) of the company’s revenue is derived from alcohol sales, which tend to be marked up in strip clubs.
 Put simply, the company has pricing power in the midst of a recession and record-high inflation.

 In the fourth quarter of 2022, the company reported 29.9% growth in revenue and 71.6% growth in net free cash flow.
-The stock is up 95.8% since July.
+The stock is up 34% over the last year.

-Gaming and Leisure Properties Inc. (NASDAQ: GLPI) is a specialized real estate investment trust that owns 57 casinos across 17 states.
+Gaming and Leisure Properties Inc. (GLPI) is a specialized real estate investment trust that owns 57 casinos across 17 states.
 These casino properties are occupied by well-known brands such as Penn Entertainment, Caesars Entertainment, Boyd Gaming Corporation, Casino Queen, Bally’s and Cordish Companies.

 If you’d rather not pick individual sin stocks, there’s a fund that makes it easier to bet on this phenomenon.
-AdvisorShares Vice ETF (NYSEARCA: VICE) has over $8.5 million in assets under management and holds sin stocks like Heineken, Monarch Casinos and MGP Ingredients.
+AdvisorShares Vice ETF (VICE) has over $8.5 million in assets under management and holds sin stocks like Heineken, Monarch Casinos and MGP Ingredients.